 • For injectable treatments: Do not massage the injection site and avoid drinking alcohol for 24 hours.

-• For Thermage/Ultrasound Thermotherapy: The skin will be more sensitive after the treatment; avoid steam baths and hot springs.
+• For Thermage/Ulthera: The skin will be more sensitive after the treatment; avoid steam baths and hot springs.
 You can go out normally the next day.

 VI.
 Conclusion

 If it’s your first time getting cosmetic procedures in Korea, it’s recommended to start with less invasive treatments like hyaluronic acid injections or picosecond lasers.
-Once you feel confident about the clinic, you can then consider more extensive treatments like Thermage or Ulthera.
-Making advance reservations through BeautsGO, WhatsApp, or LINE not only ensures a smooth process but often comes with additional discounts on top of the regular prices.
+Once you feel confident about the clinic, you can then consider more extensive procedures like Thermage or Ulthera.
+Making advance reservations through BeautsGO, WhatsApp, or LINE not only ensures a smooth process but may also grant you additional discounts beyond the regular prices.

 Do your homework before traveling so that you can spend every penny wisely on your trip.